JakeSSRN/LLM-Wiki/README.md

 **SqueezeLLLM** - quantization method that intelligently applies dense and sparse quantization, incoherent matrices, lattice codebooks, and adaptive rounding (see above).

 # File Types
 **FP16** - the original, unquantized format of most models.
 Highest inference quality, massive resource use.
+Currently required for training LoRAs.

 **GGML (GPT-Generated Model Language)** - Original CPU/GPU split filetype.
 Not used much any more due to the development of GUUF.